Homotopy coherent structures: Homotopy coherent algebra

 \end{defn}

 \begin{ex} Let $\{ P_n\}_{n \in \NN}$ be a symmetric operad in sets.
 Then if $\cB$ has finite products and the colimits displayed below, the associated monad is defined for $b \in \cB$ by

 \end{ex}

-We will review the definition of an \textbf{algebra} for a monad $T$ on $\cB$ later on.
-For now, suffice it to mention that the algebras for the monad construction in Example \ref{ex:mnd-from-operad} are equivalent to the algebras for the operad.
+We will review the notion of an \textbf{algebra} for a monad $T$ on $\cB$ in Definition \ref{defn:algebra}.
+For now, it suffices to mention that the algebras for the monad construction in Example \ref{ex:mnd-from-operad} are equivalent to the algebras for the operad.

-There are also more exotic monads.
-To mention just one example, there is a monad on the large quasi-category $\prod_{\ob B}\qCat$ whose algebras are those $\ob{B}$-indexed families of quasi-categories that assemble into the fibers for a cartesian fibration over the quasi-category $B$ \cite{RV-VII}.